-Country of Percen tage of
+Country of Percentage of shareholding

-Company's name Nature of business incorporation shareh olding
+Company's name Nature of business incorporation

-2017 2016
+2018 2017

 (Percent) (Percent)

 Held by the Company

 Khonburi Power Plant Co., Ltd. Manufacture and distribution of electricity Thailand 100 100

 KBS Trading Co., Ltd. Trading of sugar, molasses and by products Thailand 100 100

-Country of Percen tage of Company's name Nature of business incorporation incorporation shareho reholding 2017 2016 (Percent) (Percent) Khonburi Bio Energy Co., Ltd. Manufacture and distribution of ethanol Thailand 100 100 KBS Investment Co., Ltd. Holding company Thailand 100 100 Held by subsidiaries KBS Cane and Sugar Co., Ltd. (100% held by KBS Investment Co., Ltd.) Manufacture and distribution of sugar Thailand 100 100 KBS Power Co., Ltd. (100% held by KBS Investment Co., Ltd.) Manufacture and distribution of electricity Thailand 100 100
+Country of Percen tage of Company's name Nature of business re of business incorporation olding 2018 2017 (Percent) (Percent) Khonburi Bio Energy Co., Ltd. Manufacture and distribution of ethanol Thailand 100 100 KBS Investment Co., Ltd. Holding company Thailand 100 100 Held by subsidiaries KBS Cane and Sugar Co., Ltd. (100% held by KBS Investment Co., Ltd.) Manufacture and distribution of sugar Thailand 100 100 KBS Power Co., Ltd. (100% held by KBS Investment Co., Ltd.) Manufacture and distribution of electricity Thailand 100 100

-- b) The Company is deemed to have control over an investee or subsidiaries if it has rights, or is exposed, to variable returns from its involvement with the investee, and it has the ability to direct the activities that affect the amount of its returns. - c) Subsidiaries are fully consolidated, being the date on which the Company obtains control, and continue to be consolidated until the date when such control cases. - d) The financial statements of the subsidiaries are prepared using the same significant accounting policies as the Company. - e) Material balances and transactions between the Company and its subsidiary companies have been eliminated from the consolidated financial statements. - 2.3 The separate financial statements present investments in subsidiaries under the cost method.
+- b) The Company is deemed to have control over an investee or subsidiaries if it has rights, or is exposed, to variable returns from its involvement with the investee, and it has the ability to direct the activities that affect the amount of its returns. - c) Subsidiaries are fully consolidated, being the date on which the Company obtains control, and continue to be consolidated until the date when such control cases. - d) The financial statements of the subsidiaries are prepared using the same significant accounting policies as the Company. - Material balances and transactions between the Company and its subsidiary e) companies have been eliminated from the consolidated financial statements. - 2.3 The separate financial statements present investments in subsidiaries under the cost method.